English Version | النسخة العربية

 Why Did God Choose Grace and Not Works?

-Because the way of works does not work — and never will work — and has never worked with any person in history.
-There is not a single human being who was able to keep all the commandments of God without a single sin.
-If the way of works were possible — the Lord Jesus Christ would not have needed to die on the cross.
+Because the way of works does not work — and never will — and has never worked with any person in history.
+Not one person has ever been able to keep all the commandments of God without a single sin.
+If the way of works were possible, the Lord Jesus Christ would not have needed to die on the cross:

 "I do not frustrate the grace of God: for if righteousness come by the law, then Christ is dead in vain." — Galatians 2:21

-Think about the power of this verse: if you could save yourself by your works — then the death of the Lord Jesus Christ on the cross was without reason and without meaning.
-But God does nothing without reason — the death of the Lord Jesus Christ was necessary because the way of works is completely blocked and there is no other path to salvation except grace.
-And because salvation is built on what God did — not on what you do — it is firm and unchanging.
-If your salvation depended on your works — you would be in constant danger because you sin every day.
-But your salvation depends on the faithfulness of God — and God does not lie and does not go back on His promise and does not change.
+Think about the power of this verse: if it were possible for you to save yourself by your works — then the death of the Lord Jesus Christ on the cross was without cause and without meaning.
+But God does nothing without cause — the death of the Lord Jesus Christ was necessary because the way of works is completely closed and there is no other way to salvation except grace.
+And because salvation is built on what God has done — not on what you do — it is fixed and unchanging.
+If your salvation depended on your works, you would be in constant danger because you sin every day.
+But your salvation depends on the faithfulness of God — and God does not lie, does not withdraw from His promise, and does not change.
+And consider the astonishing paradox: every religion claims to glorify God by requiring works from man — as if God needed our efforts.
+But in truth the opposite is so: God's choosing the way of grace is what truly glorifies Him, because it shows that He is rich and in need of nothing from us, that He gives out of love and not in exchange for earning.
+Grace restores you to God as you were made — loved and accepted, not by your effort but by His love.

-Because salvation is a free gift built on what the Lord Jesus Christ did — not on what you do — it is guaranteed forever and cannot be taken back.
+Because salvation is a free gift built on what the Lord Jesus Christ has done — not on what you do — it is guaranteed for ever and cannot be reclaimed.
 God does not give you a gift and then take it back.
 God does not save you today and destroy you tomorrow.
-His promise is firm and absolute and unchangeable.
+His promise is fixed, absolute, and unchangeable:

 "And I give unto them eternal life; and they shall never perish, neither shall any man pluck them out of my hand." — John 10:28